 What if the voice in your head is more shame than guilt?
 Shift your thoughts from “I am a bad person” to “I am a good person who did a bad thing.”
 Telling yourself you are bad or irreparably flawed will keep you stuck.
 And, it is a lie (see below).

 Then, force yourself to pursue non-romantic relationships with other people.
 Spending time with a group, especially others who are at a similar place of healing and change over this issue, is a particularly safe place to connect.
-Volunteering or joining people who share your interests (hiking, motorcycles, etc.) is another way to develop relationships.
+Volunteering or joining people who share your interests (hiking, yoga, motorcycles, a book club, etc.) is another way to develop relationships.
 Churches can be a great place to connect with others while growing your spiritual side—something we think you’ll find very helpful.
 As an introvert, I know how hard it can be to seek out and join a group.
 I also know first-hand how glad I was later that I did.